 – Get to know our folks! –

-Just one month into her new position as UIHHC Community Liaison Worker, Nicole’s busy providing outreach, support, and one-on-one connection to clients.
+As UIHHC Community Liaison Worker and Case Manager, Nicole’s busy providing outreach, support, and one-on-one connection to clients.
 Nicole credits her commitment to social justice and allyship to pioneering critical race scholar Kimberlé Crenshaw.
 In her spare time, Nicole volunteers at the WAVAW’s Rape Crisis Line.

 Born and raised in Vancouver’s Lower Mainland, Katrina has spent the past decade working as a registered nurse in hospitals and clinics, raising a young child, furthering her education and experiences.
 She believes that “Nursing is a work of Heart” and is eager to learn from the UIHHC Elders, Board, staff and clients.